THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 Much more on balancing the oxidation rate is found in the article entitled The Oxidation Types and other ones on this website.

 Each mineral in the body affects all the others and there is a mineral ‘system’ in the body.
-Nutritional balancing science focuses heavily on balancing certain minerals and their ratios.
+Development science focuses heavily on balancing certain minerals and their ratios.

 Dr. William Albrecht first explored this idea of a mineral balance in the soil and in plant life early in the twentieth century.
 Balancing the ratios and levels of the minerals requires knowing how the system works.
 Then one administers small amounts of the appropriate minerals, while avoiding supplementing or eating too much of other minerals or foods that would move the system away from balance.

 The system is extremely complex.
 For example, giving a particular mineral may in fact lead to a lowering of that mineral level in the body tissues.
 This was one of Dr. Paul Eck’s great discoveries early in his research on hair mineral analysis.
 He found that giving calcium to someone with a low calcium would often result in a lower hair level of calcium.
 Giving zinc to a person with low zinc sometimes caused the hair tissue zinc to become lower.

 After years of research, he figured out that giving just calcium upset the balance of calcium with magnesium, which in turn caused a lowering of the calcium.
 He found he needed to give copper along with magnesium in order to raise a low calcium level, rather than give just calcium.